Trade Show Lead Form Template: 4 Essential Sections To Include

 This is where your booth staffers can quickly check boxes or write short answers to important questions that help your sales force know how valuable the lead is, and what matters most to them.

 Here are several kinds of qualifying questions you can include in your lead form.
 Don’t try all of them; ask your sales force what select few will tell them which leads are most qualified, and will help them close more leads if they knew the answers.

 - Lead quality: A, B, C or hot/intermediate/future or 1, 2, 3, 4, 5 stars

 - Follow-up requested (meeting request, price quote, add to newsletter, etc.)

 Again, don’t put all of these on your lead form, just the questions your sales people want answers to the most.

 If you need help writing qualifying questions – read our guide How to write effective qualifying questions for your trade show app.

 4. Comments/notes area of your trade show lead form

 Not everything can be captured with a checkbox, so you always need space to write comments and notes about the lead.
-Write about what they liked best about your products.
+Create space for your booth staffers to provide some background on the client, their needs and what they like about your products.
 Write about who they know at your company already.
 Write about what they like and don’t like about their current vendor.
 Write about what your booth staffer agreed to do next.
 This is the story that will motivate your sales person to follow up on the lead after the show.